 You’ll see below that my tips on how to build a versatile wardrobe focuses heavily on classic styles.
 I’ve never been a very trendy person.
 In fact, I love fast fashion sites and have often gotten wrapped up in how great I would look in something trendy, only to be disappointed with how unflattering something was on me personally.

 When I decided to write a post on how to build a versatile wardrobe, I definitely kept this in mind.
 I have a black dress I’ve owned for a year, and one that I’ve owned for 5+.
 I tried to choose items for my capsule wardrobe that quite literally stood the test of time.

 If you like trendy clothes, there’s nothing wrong with that.
 But I’d suggest incorporating timeless pieces as well.

 How to Build a Versatile Wardrobe

-In the video below and in the guide above, I go into these steps in much more detail, but my steps when you’re just starting out with how to build a versatile versatile wardrobe are:
+In the guide above, I go into these steps in much more detail, but my steps when you’re just starting out with how to build a versatile versatile wardrobe are:

 - Sum: Decide how many items you want in your capsule.